|

 This will produce the three files bank1.gbk, bank2.gbk, and bank3.gbk.
 Only timeseries can be transferred like this.

-The cache = nongbk option is recommended, too.
+The option databank file cache = nongbk is recommended, too.
 It does the following: (a) it finds the data file, (b) it optionally copies it to the user's local hard disk, and (c) it calculates a MD5 hash code from the file.
 If this hash code is already known, Gekko uses a cache file representing the databank data, which in most cases is much faster to read (it is in protobuf format: the same format that is used for .gbk files).
 So there is a small speed penalty for calculating the hash, and a large speed gain for using the protobuf/cache file.

 See the Gekko menu 'Options' --> 'Program dependency tracking' or use option global dependency tracking = ...; to activate dependency tracking, so that the use of external files (for instance program files, read/written databanks etc.) are shown as a list at the end of a Gekko session.